How Will I Teach Algebra? Online Math Classes For Your Homeschool

 He is down to earth, and teaches problem solving skills in a way that are not just specific to the math course, but also translate to everyday life.

-Although there is a self-paced online class, I signed my son up for the Pre-Alebra online virtual class session on Tuesdays.
+While Mr. D offers self-paced online classes, I signed my son up for the Pre-Alebra online virtual class session on Tuesdays.
 I wanted him to get used to the idea of having a time commitment, as well as observe how he interacted with Mr.D, and the other kids in the online classroom.

 What I Loved About Mr. D Math